 - 360 Panoramic Capture tool modifications to export ride as a 360 YouTube video

-Defunctland VR is planned to be released late 2020 featuring a full recreation of classic Disneyland ride "20,000 Leagues Under The Sea", with other rides to follow later.
+Defunctland VR 20,000 Leagues was released early 2021 featuring a full recreation of classic Disneyland ride "20,000 Leagues Under The Sea", with other rides to follow later in both 360 video and fully interactive Unreal project experiences.

 Personal Project (GitHub)